InterUnit-UI is a WIMP alternative that improves ergonomics and reduces cognitive-load.

 Ergonomix will be a full-fledged IDE, similar to CLion.

-It can be used to develop Linux InterUnits, Linux apps,
+It could be used to develop InterUnits, apps,

 or a Linux front-end DesktopEnvironment and WindowManager.